HackathonHackers/code-of-conduct/README.md

 * TODO: Fill in the rest of the rules from the etiquette document.

 ## FAQs

+* What should I do if I see someone violating the Code of Conduct?

+There's an option to report a thread if you click on the arrow in its top right hand corner.
+Then a mod will look into it and take action.

+* Why is this moderator ignoring me?

+Moderators are volunteers with busy lives outside of HH.
+They will usually reply to you very promptly or connect you with someone who can, but if a moderator is taking longer to get back to you than you would like, please be patient.

+* What if I disagree with the moderator who reached out to me?

+Feel free to reach out to other moderators, but all mods use the same CoC so I would not expect different results.

 ### Can I contribute and improve this code of conduct?